anselrognlie/EbbyCalc/README.md

 ## Copy and paste

-The display can be copied or pasted by long tapping in the display area, then seelcting either copy or paste from the context menu that appears.
+The display can be copied or pasted by long tapping in the display area, then selecting either copy or paste from the context menu that appears.
 Any value pasted must "look" like a number in the current locale.

 ## Errors